Twins vs. Royals Player Props Betting Odds

 Correa Stats

-- Correa will look for his fifth straight game with a hit in this contest.
-In his last five games he is hitting .238 with a double.
+- Correa hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .409 with two doubles and an RBI.

 Correa Recent Games